Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Alternative models and their analysis methods

-In Equation~\eqref{eq:cox_model}, the parameter \(\tilde{\eta}_j\) describes the entire effect of treatment on survival.
-Hence, when analysing data using this model, a suitable null hypothesis is given by \(H_{0j}:\tilde{\eta}_j\leq 0\) and this can be tested at analysis \(k=1,\dots,K\) by calculating a treatment effect estimate \(\hat{\eta}_j^{(k)}\), information level \(\mathcal{I}_j^{(k)}\) and \(Z\)-statistic.
-The resultsing \(Z\)-statistics have the CJD given in Equation~\eqref{eq:CJD} and the mothodology of Sections~\ref{sec:enrichment_theory} can be used to create an enrichment trial design.
+When analysing data using this model, the null hypothesis in Equation~\eqref{eq:hypothesis} can be tested at analysis $k=1,\dots,K$ by calculating treatment effect estimates $\hat{\theta}_j^{(k)}$, information levels $\mathcal{I}_j^{(k)}$ and $Z$-statistics for $j=1,2,F$.
+As described in the supplementary materials, $\hat{\theta}_j^{(k)}$ is given as the root of the equation where the partial score statistic is set equal to zero~\citep{jennison1997group} and the information $\mathcal{I}_j^{(k)}$ as the first derivative of the partial score statistic. \citet{jennison1997group} prove that the resulting $Z$-statistics have the CJD given in Equation~\eqref{eq:CJD} and the methodology of Sections~\ref{sec:enrichment_theory} can be used to create an enrichment trial design.

-Some advantages of this simplified Cox proportional hazards model are that we need not specify the baseline hazard function since the maximum partial likelihood analysis is semiparametric and requires no assumptions regarding \(\tilde{h}_{0j}(t).\) Further, there is no criteria to have a minimum of two longitudinal observations to be included in the at-risk process.